-ECE 255 Early Childhood Practicum II
+Early Childhood Practicum II

-As the culmination to the early childhood education programs, students will be assigned to work for 100 hours with a cooperating teacher in an approved early childhood setting.
+students will be assigned to work for 100 hours with a cooperating teacher in an approved early childhood setting.
 Students will demonstrate competencies in planning and implementation of all classroom activities.
-A comprehensive portfolio designed to document how students meet program competencies will be deeloped in this course.
+A comprehensive portfolio designed to document how students meet program competencies will be developed in this course.
 The class will meet once a week to evaluate activities, share experiences, and assess readiness to direct additional activities.
 Prerequisite: ECE 150.
 (Spring)